Jeecikasrina23013947/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :

-Thus, to write and execute ALP on fundamental arithmetic operations is successful.
+Thus, To write and execute ALP on fundamental arithmetic operations is successful.